authelia/authelia/docs/content/en/information/contact.md

 ### Discussions

-The [GitHub Discussions](https://github.com/authelia/authelia/discussions) forum is the correct location to discus anything that is not a bug or feature request such as:
+The [GitHub Discussions](https://github.com/authelia/authelia/discussions) forum is the correct location to discuss anything that is not a bug or feature request such as:

 - Ideas about future features where it's not clear most people can use it (allows users to vote on it)